DSX99/8-bit-processor/README.md

 # 8-bit-processor
 Basic 8-bit processor with custom ISA built as a hobby.
+There is example code in sorting folder, as name suggests it is a sorting code.

 MAIN POINTS:
 1. One instruction per clock cycle, no multi-cycle instructions